maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Step 4: Choose a Typeface

 Finally, choose a typeface and give it a test drive.
-Here are some screenshots of different font ideas for View Thought:
+Here are some different ideas for View Thought found in our starter styles, the logo style came from Typekit:
 <br>
 <br>
 <br>